Pão de Queijo. Our tour of Brazil continues.

 Its crispy exterior glistening with a slathering of garlic and melted butter coupled with the rolls soft and chewy interior – it’s delicious.
 Typically, garlic knots have a sprinkling of parmesan cheese over the top of the rolls; however the Norfolk Cooking Examiner wanted to experiment using more cheese.
 In addition to cheese on top, she stuffed the garlic rolls full of mozzarella cheese.
 When the rolls are baked, the cheese inside becomes molten and occasionally leaks out forming a brown cheesy crust.
 Garlic Knots.
 When I was in High School, I thought garlic knots were the best things on earth.

-Pan-Roasted Shrimp with Wisconsin Aged Parmesan with Chef Michael Symon Servings: 4-6 Ingredients: 2 shallots, minced (about 2 tablespoons)1 clove garlic, mincedKosher salt and ground black pepperJuice of 2 lemons1/2 cup (4 ounces) extra virgin olive oil plus 1 tablespoon for shrimp1/2 cup grape tomatoes, halved1 cup freshly cooked or canned white beans, such as cannellini1 cup (about 4 ounces) Wisconsin Parmesan Cheese, cut in small dice1/4 cup fresh dill, chopped1 pound large shrimp, peeled and deveined Cooking Directions: Place shallots and garlic in mixing bowl.
+I guess I still kind of think that, but often I’m disappointed by the garlic knots I buy.
+I’m not sure if the quality of garlic knots has gone down in NYC or if I’ve become harder to please.
+These days, they are often hard and dry, probably from being left around too long.
+As with all bread-based goodies, the freshest way to get it is out of your own oven.
+Pan-Roasted Shrimp with Wisconsin Aged Parmesan with Chef Michael Symon.
+Servings: 4-6 Ingredients: 2 shallots, minced (about 2 tablespoons)1 clove garlic, mincedKosher salt and ground black pepperJuice of 2 lemons1/2 cup (4 ounces) extra virgin olive oil plus 1 tablespoon for shrimp1/2 cup grape tomatoes, halved1 cup freshly cooked or canned white beans, such as cannellini1 cup (about 4 ounces) Wisconsin Parmesan Cheese, cut in small dice1/4 cup fresh dill, chopped1 pound large shrimp, peeled and deveined Cooking Directions: Place shallots and garlic in mixing bowl.

 Everybody knows that I like to experiment in the kitchen, but somehow the idea of making a bar food staple like mozzarella sticks from scratch seemed like a complete waste of time to the group.
 After being lectured about the innumerable brands available in the freezer section at the grocery store and a heated debate about whether marinara or ranch is the better dipping accompaniment, I decided to risk further heckling and see if I couldn’t one-up T.G.I.

 To be honest, I made this wrap-style bread myself (instead of buying it) because there isn’t a good bakery close to me and I didn’t want to eat cardboardy, stale pitas for dinner.
 My hopes weren’t very high for this bread – it was more like a means to an end.
 But all of that changed.
 When I tasted it.
-PESTO PIZZA WITH ROASTED GARLIC &POTATOES Mention potatoes on pizza and you’ll get one of two responses.
+PESTO PIZZA WITH ROASTED GARLIC &POTATOES.
+Mention potatoes on pizza and you’ll get one of two responses.

 From the folks who’ve tried it, you can expect an enthusiastic thumbs up.
 From everyonce else: a resounding “huh?”
 Soups & Stews.

 Rich, flavorful, and totally satisfying, we all love it, including my big, strapping cowboy of a husband.
 And that’s a very, very good thing.
 Break out the good Parmesan for this one, my friends.